Dimitri-Sumin/government-ai-pipeline-case-study/sql/README_sql.md

 - `budget_signal`
 - `blocking_constraint`

-Execution capacity is derived as:
+Execution capacity is defined as:

 - `ex = 1` if `budget_signal = 1` and `blocking_constraint = 0`
 - otherwise `ex = 0`

-Predicted institutional level is assigned as:
+Predicted institutional level:

 - `Level 1` if `sa = 0`
 - `Level 2` if `sa = 1` and (`str = 0` or `ex = 0`)
 - `Level 3` if `sa = 1` and `str = 1` and `ex = 1`

-Business priority is mapped as:
+Business priority mapping:

 - `Delayed` if `blocking_constraint = 1`
 - `Focus` if `predicted_level = 'Level 3'`